stoermelder/vcvrack-packone/docs/midikit/MidiKit.md

 ## Language reference

 MIDI-KIT supports two scripting languages, both deliberately small.
 The JavaScript engine is [Elk](https://github.com/cesanta/elk); the Lua engine is a bundled [MiniLua](https://github.com/edubart/minilua).
 Both are completely bare — neither ships with a standard library — and only the language core plus the MIDI-KIT API is available.
-The MIDI / input / trig / param / number API is identical across the two engines, so picking an engine is mostly a matter of personal taste.
+The `midi` / `midiOut` / `input` / `trig` / `param` / `number` / `rack` API is identical across the two engines, so picking an engine is mostly a matter of personal taste.

 ### Quick comparison